2021 Osaka building fire

 On 17 December 2021, a fire occurred in a psychiatric clinic located on the fourth floor of the Dojima Kita Building in Kita-ku, Osaka, Japan.
 The fire is suspected to have been started deliberately.
 It killed 26 people (Note: Twenty-four of the victims died on the day of the fire and two others died in the following days.) and injured another.

-On 30 December, the suspect, 61-year-old Morio Tanimoto, died of injuries sustained in the fire.
+On 30 December, the suspect, 61-year-old Morio Tanimoto (谷本盛雄, Tanimoto Morio), died of injuries sustained in the fire.

 Fire

 On 17 December 2021, at 10:20 a.m. local time, a fire broke out at an eight-story building in Kita, a ward of Osaka, Japan.
 The fire broke out in a psychiatric clinic that is located on the fourth floor, called Nishi Umeda Kokoro to Karada no Kurinikku (西梅田こころとからだのクリニック, Nishi Umeda Clinic for the Mind and Body).
 The clinic primarily treats patients with depression and panic disorder, but also physical ailments, including anemia and sleep apnea.
 The clinic had a counselling session at 10:00 a.m. local time for patients intending to re-enter the workforce.
 This session was the reason that so many victims were at the clinic during the fire.

 According to two survivors who were at the reception desk, a man walked into the clinic carrying a paper bag, which he placed next to a heater at the reception desk.
 He kicked the bag, spilling and igniting the liquid inside the bag, and the entire floor was set on fire.

 Dozens of firefighters rushed to the building and the blaze was brought under control in approximately thirty minutes.
 The Osaka Municipal Fire Department said that seventy fire trucks and ambulances rushed to the scene.
 Most of the exterior of the building remained intact, as the fire was limited to a 20 sqm area.
 The department received a report on the fire at 10:18 and the fire was nearly extinguished by 10:46.

 The victims gasped for air and had difficulties escaping, as there was only one escape route, with the emergency stairs and elevators being located outside the clinic.